 Highlighting Transferable Skills

-People often ask me how can s/he highlight and leverage their transferable skills when it comes to considering a new career goal or change.
+People often ask me how can they can highlight and leverage their transferable skills when it comes to considering a new career goal or change.

 First, identify if your interest is a straight line, lateral or a career jump.
-Next, I always recommend reviewing and capturing the current key competencies aligned with what job(s) that individual has had.
-Then, research and capture the key competencies against future ideal job(s).
-Follow this up with competency mapping for heightened awareness and prep.
+Next, I always recommend reviewing and capturing the current key skills (competencies) aligned with the career role(s) that individual has had.
+Then, research and capture the key skills against future ideal career roles(s).
+Follow this up with skills mapping for heightened awareness and prep.

 I recently had the delight to partner with a gentleman in Austin, Texas who for his entire career, over a decade, had worn dual hats as a sports coach and teacher.
 He was curious about a new career path in sales.
-Upon partnering with him, capturing his skills, knowledge and abilities, researching the sales key competencies, we conducted a competency mapping.
+Upon partnering with him, capturing his skills, knowledge and abilities, researching the sales key skills for success, we conducted a skills competency mapping.
 Then, we were able to highlight the transferable skills on prime real estate, (on the top of his resume).
-In addition, we also ensured he was prepared for competency interviewing, by coming up with 2-3 questions against each competency.
-Now he can easily speak to each competency on a phone, in person or panel interview(s).
+In addition, we also ensured he was prepared for skills based interviewing, by coming up with 2-3 questions against each skill.
+Now he can easily speak to each skill on a phone interview, in person or panel interview(s).

 In this particular example, some of the key transferable skills we chose to highlight against the sales opportunity he was seeking were: